What is focusgroup?

 Composite widgets like toolbars, tablists, menus, radio groups,

-and listboxes typically need
+and listboxes typically need arrow-key navigation so they behave

-arrow-key navigation so they behave as a single tab stop.
+as a single tab stop.
+With focusgroup, you add the

-simply add an attribute and the browser handles everything:
+attribute and the browser manages focus.

 Click on the first button below, then use ← → arrow keys to navigate.
 Press Tab to exit.